justinnk/csindy-library-evolution/README.md

-# csindy-library-evolution
+# Evolving Libraries (evolib)

-Code artifacts for the paper "Discovering Biochemical Reaction Models by Evolving Libraries" to appear at the CMSB'24
+Code artifacts for the paper "Discovering Biochemical Reaction Models by Evolving Libraries" to appear at the CMSB'24.

 ## :cd: Setup